2011 transfer of Veigar Páll Gunnarsson: Transfer fees offered by Rosenborg

 TV 2 also claimed that Stabæk declined an offer of 5 million NOK from Rosenborg for Gunnarsson.
-On 8 November 2011, TV 2 revealed that Rosenborg offered to pay a transfer fee of Norwegian kroner 1 million for Gunnarsson, and 4,25 million for his Swedish teammate Johan Andersson which had six months left of his contract.
+On 8 November 2011, TV 2 reported that Rosenborg had offered NOK 1 million for Gunnarsson and NOK 4.25 million for his Swedish teammate Johan Andersson, who had six months remaining on his contract.

 Settlement of AS Nancy's compensation claim

 It was alleged that the transfer arrangement between Stabæk and Vålerenga resulted in AS Nancy receiving a reduced share of the transfer fee.
 In October 2011, Nancy asked for a resolution in trying to reclaim €250,000, since Rosenborg BK had put an option for 5 million NOK (€500,000).
 Nancy settled their civil claim with Stabæk on 17 November 2011.

 Nomination of fines by Football Association of Norway

 A committee of Football Association of Norway(NFF) — nominated clubs Stabæk and Vålerenga to fines of Norwegian kroner 500 000 and 350 000 respectively, while Erik Loe, Inge André Olsen and Truls Haakonsen were nominated to be banned from holding positions within NFF for a period of 18 months, 18 months and 12 months respectively.